Have you ever seen this in Xcode?

 LastUpgradeVersion, which can also be set to

-In summary, the more I use Xcode, the more I am convinced that the Xcode developers are insane, incompetent idiots who have no idea how their user base uses their app.
+In summary, the more I use Xcode, the more I am convinced that the Xcode developers have no idea how their user base uses their app.
 But that's a story for another blog post.
 Which I will not write.
 Because it would consist mostly of unintelligible yelling and swearing.
 Which is also why I don't file Radars anymore.